 Artist's impression of the future pedestrian crossing between Cambridge and Kent Terraces, to be built from April 2025

-Nightshift work will be done between 8pm and 6am Sunday to Thursday.
+Nightshift work will be done between 8pm and 6am Sundays to Thursdays, when necessary.

-Work will begin on the island in the middle of the intersection of Courtenay Place and Kent and Cambridge Terraces.
+Work has begun on the island in the middle of the intersection of Courtenay Place and Kent/Cambridge Terraces, to create improved bike lanes and safer pedestrian crossings.

-Kent Terrace will remain open, as will the temporary cycleway.
-The existing pedestrian crossing will usually remain open, however we may need to direct people to the nearest alternative crossing at certain times during these works.
+During construction Kent Terrace and the temporary cycleway will remain open.
+The existing pedestrian crossing will be open, but we may sometimes need to direct people to the nearest alternative crossing.

-Construction will then start on the kerb and footpath outside the Embassy.
+Construction will then start on the kerb and footpath outside the Embassy Theatre.

-Work on the underground utilities will take place on Kent and Cambridge Terraces.
+Work on underground utilities will take place on Kent and Cambridge Terraces.
+The centre island work will be finished and construction completed.

 Artist's impression of the new pedestrian island between Kent and Cambridge Terrace